-- in case subslot-based PUCCH is used
+- in case subslot-PUCCH is used

-- in case slot-based PUCCH is used if the bundling is configured for the cell.
+- in case slot-PUCCH is used if bundling is configured for the cell (see spatialBundlingPUCCH in 3GPP TS 36.331 [11]).

-For a serving cell, and a UE configured with higher layer parameter ShortTTI-Length, the UE is not expected to transmit subframe-based PUCCH in a given subframe if the UE detects PDCCH/SPDCCH with uplink DCI format 7-0A/7-0B corresponding to a PUSCH transmission in the same subframe.
-In this case, the UE shall transmit the HARQ-ACK response associated with the subframe-based PUCCH on PUSCH.
-The UE shall apply spatial HARQ-ACK bundling on the HARQ-ACK response associated with the subframe-based PUCCH
+For a serving cell, and a UE configured with higher layer parameter shortTTI, the UE is not expected to transmit subframe-PUCCH in a given subframe if the UE detects PDCCH/SPDCCH with uplink DCI format 7-0A/7-0B corresponding to a slot/subslot-PUSCH transmission in the same subframe.
+In this case, the UE shall transmit the HARQ-ACK response associated with the subframe-PUCCH on slot/subslot-PUSCH (as defined in Subclause 7.3).
+The UE shall apply spatial HARQ-ACK bundling on the HARQ-ACK response associated with the subframe-PUCCH

-- in case subslot-based PUSCH is used
+- in case subslot-PUSCH is used

-- in case slot-based PUSCH is used if the bundling is configured for the cell.
+- in case slot-PUSCH is used if bundling is configured for the cell (see spatialBundlingPUCCH in 3GPP TS 36.331 [11]).